-Claire Calalo is a San Francisco Bay Area choreographer and the founder of for change dance collective (fcdc).
-She graduated from Santa Clara University in 2007 with a double degree in Dance and Biology, and credits her drive to integrate passions for dance and the pursuit of social justice to the education and mentorship she received there.
-Claire holds an M.F.A. in Dance from the University of California at Irvine, where she studied technique and choreography with Loretta Livingston, Donald McKayle, and Jodie Gates, among other esteemed faculty.
-By cultivating a unique choreographic method she refers to as “democratic dance-making,” Claire’s work attempts to explore an intersection between the inclusivity and humanistic ideals of collaborative practices often found in community dance settings, and the highest artistic standards of professional concert dance.
-As a dance maker, teacher, and dance advocate, Claire’s greatest joy comes from witnessing the small discoveries we make about ourselves when we move.
-She believes that in these expressive moments, we find our purpose, our joy, our identity, and ultimately come to understand more about ourselves and about each other.
+Claire Calalo Berry is the founder and Artistic Director of for change dance collective.
+She graduated from Santa Clara University with degrees in Dance and Biology, and holds an MFA in Dance from the University of California at Irvine, where she studied with Donald McKayle, Loretta Livingston, Jodie Gates, and other esteemed faculty.
+There, she first began to cultivate a choreographic method she refers to as “democratic dance-making,” which attempts to explore deeply collaborative practices within the context of professional concert dance.
+As a dance maker, teacher, and dance advocate, Claire’s greatest joy comes from witnessing the small discoveries we make when we move.
+She believes that in these expressive moments, we find our purpose, joy, and identity, and ultimately come to understand more about ourselves and our ability to impact our community.

 See more of Claire’s non-fcdc choreography here.